303dog/movie-reviews/QUESTIONS.md

 # Order of activities (day 2)
   * adding tests using the existing application_controller_spec.rb and extrapolating to all 3 other classes
   * what is rspec? run rspec to check for any logical issues
+  * adding tests to the reviews class, making sure it creates no issues outside of rspec
   *